Back to Home Page or Contents Page or Religions and Sects or Index

 employ a very surprising and incredible custom when they want to know

-of great importance.
-They consecrate a human being to death, drive a
+matters of great importance.
+They consecrate a human being to death, drive

-into his belly, above the abdomen, and draw conclusions about events to
+a dagger into his belly, above the abdomen, and draw conclusions about

-come from the squirming of the victim and the squirting of his blood.
-They
+events to come from the squirming of the victim and the squirting of his

 The composing of poems was the chief duty of the bard, who was also considered a priest in Druidism.
 In most, if not all, battles bards went along, not to fight but to record the battle that they later composed into verse to be sung and read to the people of their tribe or clan.
 Bards were free to move about in battle without being in danger because it was a strict rule of Druidic law that no bard should be killed.
 Bards, like other priests and priestesses, were considered gifted for their offices.
 Some were also seers.